alwashali/Microsoft-Defender-Alert-API-Integration/README.md

 # Microsoft-Defender-Alert-API-Integration
 Microsoft Defender Alert API Integration

-All alerts will be pulled based on the time framed specified in config.yaml and converted into one alert per line.
+All alerts will be pulled based on the time framed specified in config.yaml and written into a file, one alert per line for easier parsing in SIEM.

 ### Integrating Micrsofot Defender with SIEM
 - Compile the code using go build command